soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Ontology
 :   Ontology is a formal representation of the entities in a knowledge graph.
 Ontologies and knowledge graphs can be expressed in a similar manner and they are closely related.
 Ontologies can be seen as the (semantic) data model defining classes, relationships and attributes, while knowledge graphs contain the real data according to the (semantic) data model.

-documentation:Persistent identifier
+documentation:Persistent identifier (PID)
-:   Persistent identifier is a long-lasting reference to a digital object.
+:   Persistent identifier is a long-lasting reference to a (digital) object (source [wikipedia](https://en.wikipedia.org/wiki/Persistent_identifier){target=_blank}).
+In academia, various systems exist which facilitate the creation of PIDs, such as DOI (for publications), ORCID (for authors), and ROR (for organisations).

 documentation:Product backlog
 :   Product backlog is the document where user stories/requirements are gathered with their acceptance criteria, and prioritized.